 LG G3 recently received the update to the Android Marshmallow.
-The new update brings the optimizations of Android 6.0 and customizations and tweaks by LG, that are meant to provide you a better user experience.
-Most talked about features in Marshmallow update are Doze mode which gives excellent Stand by time for your device, App permissions which enable you to control permissions for your device, Now on tap, and few others.
+The new update brings the optimizations of Android 6.0 and customizations and tweaks by LG, that is meant to provide you a better user experience.
+Most talked about features in Marshmallow update are Doze mode which gives excellent standby time for your device, App permissions which enable you to control permissions for your device, Now-on tap, and few others.
 This guide will help you install the newly released Marshmallow update on your LG G3(D855) and root it.

 If you are running Stock ROM without any customizations like Rooting or flashing a custom recovery, then you may simply Check for New Updates in your Settings app and install the update.
 But if you haven’t received the OTA or are running a customized version of the stock ROM or any other custom ROM and have rooted your device, you cannot install the OTA update directly on your phone.

 You have to install the update using Flash tool using a PC, which may be too cumbersome for some users.
 Thanks to XDA developers you can now directly install the Marshmallow KDZ update on your LG G3 using TWRP recovery.
 Follow the steps given below to install the update and root it.

 Things You Will Need

 - LG G3 with a custom recovery like TWRP installed

 Install Android Marshmallow on LG G3 Using TWRP

 - Download all the zip files linked above and copy them to your phone.

 - Follow the guide,’How To Install TWRP Recovery on LG G3‘, to install TWRP custom recovery on your device if you don’t have it already installed.